Kotti/Kotti/docs/index.rst

 First Steps
 -----------

-Get going with Kotti.
+Get an :ref:`overview <overview>` of what you can do with Kotti, how to :ref:`install <installation>` it and how to :ref:`create <tutorial>` your first Kotti project / add on.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2
+    :titlesonly:

     first_steps/overview
     first_steps/installation